lkagami/ligro/README.md

 ---LiGRO - Version 0.1 ---

 This software is available to you under the terms of the GPL-3.
+See ~/ligro/LICENCE for more informations.
 Software is created and maintained by Laboratorio de Sintese Organica Medicinal-LaSOM at Universidade Federal do Rio Grande do Sul.

 Contributors:

 Luciano Porto Kagami

 luciano_dot_kagami_at_ufrgs_dot_br

 Universidade Federal do Rio Grande do Sul
 Laboratorio de Sintese Organica Medicinal -LaSOM

 Av.
 Ipiranga, 2752 - Azenha, Porto Alegre - RS, 90610-000 - Brazil

                For Antechamber, please cite: